sendle/jobs/Designer.md

  * Ability to distil complex workflow and data interactions down to something that is a joy to use.

- * Highly proficient in HTML, CSS and JavaScript.
+ * Highly proficient in HTML and CSS, pretty good with JavaScript.
 Enjoys working with and improving large existing CSS codebases.
 Builds clean and maintainable css.

  * Know how to test designs.
 Whether it's A/B testing, focus groups or gathering usage analytics, you'll use these tools to help validate TuShare's UX.